ahoffer/osgi/05-service-lesson/README.md

 # Leson 05 - Creating a service
 We will create a service that breaks a number into its prime factors.
+We will use an Apache math library to do the work.
+But we will expose the library as an OSGi service.

 ### Step 1 - OSGi services
 [Read about what "service" means in OSGi](services.md).